theoh-io/Perception-Pipeline/python/ReadMe.md

 #### Options for detector
 `-yt <float in [0;1]>` yolo-threshold value for confidence in detection.

+`-ym <name of the yolo model: yolov5n, yolov5s, yolov5m...>` Define the yolov5 pretrained model to use.
+If not locally stored will automatically download it online.

 ---
 #### Options for tracker
 `--dist-metric <'L2', 'cosine'>` metric to compute distance between embeddings in the tracker

 `-tt <tracker distance threshold>` distance threshold meaning that embedding refers to the same target as the reference (/!\ L2 distance must be below threshold, while cosine similarity must be above).

-`ref-emb <method to get reference embedding: multiple, simple` multiple will keep fixed number of ref embedding and average across them while simple will only keep the last embedding.
+`ref-emb <method to get reference embedding: multiple, simple, smart` multiple will keep fixed number of ref embedding and average across them while simple will only keep the last embedding.
+Finally smart will try to keep a limited number of high diversity embeddings.

+`--nb_ref <number of ref embeddings>` Max number of embeddings to keep and average across when using multiple or smart

+`--av-method <averaging method name>` Weights used during the averaging of the the reference embedding list, according more weights on recent detection (standard, linear, exponential).
+Use standard by default <=> all detections having the same weight.

+`--intra-dist <L2 distance threshold for smart>` Above this threshold the embedding in the list of references will be kept to store high diversity representation

 ## Structure